U.S. District Court for the Western District of Missouri

 - Drury College, 1988

-Randall has extensive trial experience in state and federal courts across the United States.
-In addition to being licensed in both Kansas and Missouri, Randall has appeared in cases pro hac vice in dozens of state and federal jurisdictions.
-In 2017, Randall obtained two nine figure verdicts for individual firm personal injury clients, one for $100 million and another for $125 million.
-Further, Randall has served as lead appellate counsel in appeals to numerous state and federal appellate courts, including the following landmark appeals:
+Randy has extensive trial experience in state and federal courts across the United States.
+In addition to being licensed in both Kansas and Missouri, Randy has appeared in cases pro hac vice in dozens of state and federal jurisdictions.
+In 2017, Randy obtained two nine figure verdicts for individual firm personal injury clients, one for $100 million and another for $125 million.
+In 2018, Randy was co-lead counsel in a personal injury case in Kansas that resulted in one of the highest verdicts in the state.
+Further, Randy has served as lead appellate counsel in appeals to numerous state and federal appellate courts, including the following appeals:

 - Millard v.
 Corrado, 14 S.W.3d 42 (Mo.App.E.D.
 1999).
 In this appeal, Mr. Rhodes successfully argued that, under Missouri law, emergency room physicians had a common law duty to emergency room patients, separate and distinct from any duties arising from the physician/patient relationship.
 Summary judgment had been entered against the firm’s clients by the trial court.
 The appellate court reversed the entry of summary judgment against our clients and remanded the case for further proceedings, where the case was resolved.

 - Lay v.
 P&G Health Care, Inc., 37 S.W.3d 310 (Mo.App.W.D.
 2000).
 This appeal arose from a $10 million verdict Mr. Douthit and Mr. Rhodes obtained for the firm’s client in a product liability case.
 The trial court took away the verdict.
 On appeal, Mr. Rhodes got the $10 million verdict reinstated, along with several million dollars in post-judgment interest.
 The opinion in this case clarified Missouri’s statute of repose for claims against engineers and architects.